 4. Ladders and Fences

-What Do with Extra Tomato Cages:
+What Do With Extra Tomato Cages:

 I think the misconception with Tomato Cages is they are only for tomatoes, but the truth is they offer a lot of help in the garden with other plants that don’t grow as tall but still need support.
 Here are a few plants you can use your tomato cage for instead of Tomatoes: